oraclenik/ceph-ansible-lab/README.md

 # Ceph Cluster Installation with Ansible (Ubuntu 24.04 + KVM/VMware)

-This repository contains Ansible playbooks to **provision a Ceph storage cluster** using lightweight VMs running Ubuntu 24.04.
-The cluster consists of 1 master node and 3 worker nodes.
-Ceph is installed using `cephadm`, OSDs are provisioned from `/dev/sdb`, and SSH + Docker + networking is handled end-to-end with Ansible.
+This repository contains Ansible playbooks to **automate deployment of a Ceph storage cluster** using lightweight Ubuntu 24.04 VMs.
+It includes Ceph bootstrapping, OSD provisioning, SSH access setup, and container runtime installation — all driven by a single master playbook.

 ---